 - As per New York State law, all campers are required to have a physical completed by their family doctor within the calendar year.

 - This is an informational meeting for parents held at Lancaster Presbyterian Church.
-Our camp director will have a short presentation to explain our Summer Youth Camp, the three different programs we run, our staff and a little about the camp.
+Our camp directors will have a short presentation to explain our Summer Youth Camp, the three different programs we run, our staff and a little about the camp.
 The floor will also be open for those interested to ask questions.
 Youth groups for 3rd-12th graders are also running during this time, so campers are welcome to participate in those groups while parents attend the meeting and meet potential campers and youth staff during this time.

 - Parents of first time campers or those with questions are encouraged to attend.

-- For your convenience, you can contact the Camp Director, Bethany Potozniak, with your questions at LPCcamps@gmail.com at any time.
+- For your convenience, you can contact the Camp Directors, Bethany Potozniak or Sue Gawron, with your questions at firstname.lastname@example.org at any time.

 - Camper Arrival & Leave Policy